tuneinsight/geco-i2b2-data-source/API.md

   - `info`: request metadata about the modifier itself
   - `children`: request children of the modifier
   - `concept`: request modifiers of the requested concept
+- `limit`: maximum number of ontology elements returned by the search operation (optional, default to the value defined at datasource creation).
+  To return all found elements, it must be set to 0.

 ## Results
 See results of `searchConcept`.